Former resort administrator allegedly embezzled $61K

 BLOWING ROCK — A former Swiss Mountain Village administrator was arrested on Nov.
 27 and charged with seven counts of felony embezzlement after reportedly misappropriating money from the company during the course of two and a half years.

 Steven Paul Downs, 52, of 297 Suburban Road, Lynchburg, Va., allegedly embezzled and fraudulently did “misapply and convert (money) to the defendant’s own use,” according to the warrant for arrest.
-The money amounts listed in the warrant documents total up to $61,788.19 reportedly embezzled from January 2017 to July 2019.
+The money amounts listed in the warrant documents total $61,788.19, reportedly embezzled from January 2017 to July 2019.

 Watauga County Sheriff’s Office Detective Matt Rollins said that there is a potential for additional charges to be filed in the case and it is possible that more money was taken.